noughtmare/splitfuns/README.md

 in one file and another clause in another file and then combine them in a third file.

-In this repository you will find four source code files:
+In this package is split into two parts.
+The src directory contains the modules:

-  * `TH.hs` - this file implements the main funcitonality
+  * `Language.Haskell.TH.Module` - implements a system for sharing
+      data between modules with template haskell.
+  * `Splitfuns` - implements shows how that system can be used to allow users to define functions over multiple modules.
+  * `Language.Haskell.TH.Serialize` - defines Serialize instances
+      for template Haskell data types that make it possible to share template haskell types across modules.

+The `app` directory showcases how the `Splitfuns` module can be used with a simple example.
+It contains three modules:

-  * `Main.hs` - this file combines the base case with a recursive case of the factorial function and runs it.
+  * `Main` - combines the base case with a recursive case of the factorial function and runs it.
-  * `Base.hs` - this file defines the base case of the factorial function
+  * `Base` - defines the base case of the factorial function
-  * `Third.hs` - this file defines the value `x` which is used in the base case
+  * `Third` - defines the value `x` which is used in the base case

 The `Third` module defines the value `x` which is used in the factorial function, but that module is not imported in the `Main` module, so this shows